CaylinDewey/cross-over-capsule-102/README.md

 In the sign up form, a brochure can be requested with all the details for ordering.
 This will ensure that marketing can be optimised with carefully targeted campaigns - avoiding information overload for our customers.

 The site is responsive to viewing on mobiles, tablets, laptops, and desktops.
+Please see

 ![Responsive](assets/images/readme_am_i_responsive.png)